beatrizsmerino/adventjs/challenge-02/README.md

 */
 ```

-Please note that the tests may be more comprehensive.... 😝 **Be careful with counting blanks!**
+Please note that the tests may be more comprehensive... 😝 **Be careful with counting blanks!**

 ## Complete the challenge